microsoft/SmartHotel360-IoT/README.md

 * To get the Object Id, view the user in AAD and you will see **Object ID** under the **Identity Section**.
 This is a similar process to using the [Admin Center of a subscription backed by an Office 365 environment](http://blog.schertz.name/2018/06/locating-ids-in-azure-ad/).

 ## Provision resources in Azure
-In the `/arm/` folder of this repository is the deployment script to create and stand up all of the resources to run this demo in Azure.
+In `Source/ARM/` folder of this repository is the deployment script to create and stand up all of the resources to run this demo in Azure.
 To execute the deployment script, run the following in a **Powershell** window:

 ```powershell
 .\deploy.ps1 -subscriptionId {subscription id} -resourceGroupName {resource group name} -resourceGroupLocation {resource group location} -managerObjId {manager object id} -employeeObjId {employee object id} -clientId {app id} -clientSecret {app key} -clientServicePrincipalId {service principal id} -aksServicePrincipalId {AKS Service Principal App Id} -aksServicePrincipalKey {AKS Service Principal password}